tohjustin/Personal_Portfolio_Webpage/content/posts/2021-11-16-goreleaser-krew-integration.md

 # ...
 ```

-First we use this manifest template that we derive by replacing values we need to copy over to the GoReleaser configuration over with template variables (`$PLUGIN_NAME`, `$HOME_PAGE` etc.):
+First we use the manifest template below that we derive by replacing those values that we need to copy over to the GoReleaser configuration with template variables (`$PLUGIN_NAME`, `$HOME_PAGE` etc.):

 ```yaml
 apiVersion: "krew.googlecontainertools.github.com/v1alpha2"